Ericazzzzzz/Erica-Low/README.md

 *September 2023*
 - Built a data frame to analyze raw data of population death rates at clinics before handwash obligations.
 - Visualized data using Matplotlib and conducted Bootstrap analysis to assess the impact of handwashing on mortality rates.

-### [Predictive Modelling for Agriculture (Python)]
-*February 2024*
-- Developed a multi-class classification model to predict crop types, avoiding multicollinearity.
-- Evaluated model performance using cross-validation and visualization.

-### [Real Estate Price Prediction Website (Python, HTML, CSS, JavaScript)]
-*June 2024*
-- Built a predictive model using Scikit-Learn for real estate price prediction.
-- Developed a Flask web app with a responsive front-end to provide real-time predictions based on user inputs.

 ### [Bioinformatics Project (R)]
 *December 2022*